 This rider provides life insurance for the child of the insured.
 You can include natural-born children, stepchildren, and adopted children.
 A single child term rider will cover all children, including those not yet born.

-The purpose of the rider is to provide a small death benefit if any of the included children die while the policy is active.
+The purpose of the rider is to provide a small death benefit if any of the included children die while the life insurance policy is active.
 The coverage usually does not exceed $30,000.
 If the unthinkable happens, the payout can help parents cover the funeral costs, pay for counseling, or take time off work to grieve.

 Your children will not need to undergo a medical test.
 However, some insurers may ask questions related to their health.
 If a child has a severe underlying condition, the insurer may refuse to cover them.
 So, if you have multiple children, it is possible that some may get coverage while others may not.